k-box/k-box/docs/user/trash.md

 Collection created in "My Collections" section can be trashed and deleted permanently by its creator.

-Collection created in "Projects" section can be trashed by its creator, but only Project Manager or K-Box Administrator can delete it permanently.
+Collection created in "Projects" section can be trashed by its creator.
+Project Administrator or K-Box Administrator can delete it permanently.